Restrictions on Physical Stochastic Reservoir Computers: Reservoir Computers

 Our results in this paper will be similar in spirit to the results in \cite{poulin2011quantum, Shannon1949}, which show that the space of states accessible by a physical computer, defined next, are exponentially vanishing in the total state space.
-Morally, these results suggest our ultimate result - how can physical states give rise to signals that have useful support on all $2^n$ basis vectors if the states themselves are exponentially vanishing?
+Conceptually, these results suggest our ultimate result - how can physical states give rise to signals that have useful support on all $2^n$ basis vectors if the states themselves are exponentially vanishing? \begin{definition} We define a stochastic reservoir as physical if, motivated by \cite{poulin2011quantum}, its dynamics can be simulated by quantum or classical circuits in a time that scales polynomially with the system size $n$.
+More precisely, let a $k$-body circuit element be defined as a circuit component acting on at most $k$ inputs.
+We require that the dynamics of such a reservoir be implementable by circuits composed of $k$-body elements, with $k > 0$ being a fixed integer independent of $n$. \end{definition} The term physical emphasizes computational tractability and physical realizability, indicating that such reservoirs do not exhibit complexity scaling exponentially with system size.
+The stochastic aspect of the reservoir may arise either from observational (measurement) noise, dynamical noise inherent in the reservoir's evolution, or both, depending on the specific physical implementation considered.
+Specifically, observation noise can be trivially included as dynamical noise that occurs at the observation frequency, and dynamical noise can be associated with a measure as in \Cref{eq:stochmeas}.
+Because for our purpose, it suffices to say that there exists some measure associated with some stochastic process, we leave the detailed study of this to future work.